marty-oehme/papis-extract/README.md

 This should generally be an alright default but is here to be changed for example if you work with a lot of different annotation colors (where dark purple and light purple may different meanings) and get false positives in automatic tag recognition, or no tags are recognized at all.

+## Extractors

+Currently, the program supports two annotation extractors:

+A **`pdf` extractor**, which takes highlights and annotations embedded in any PDF file.
+It should work with most PDF styles, as long as annotations are marked as such (does not work if e.g. highlights are baked onto text, or there is no text in the file).

+A `pocketbook` extractor, which takes bookmarks exported from the mobile [PocketBook](https://pocketbook.ch/en-ch/app) reader applications.
+You can export bookmarks by opening a book, going to the notes list and selecting `Export notes...`.
+Then import the resulting `.html` file into the library using `papis add` (or `papis addto` to add it to existing documents).
+You are then ready to use extract to get those annotations from the exported list into your notes.

 ## TODO: Roadmap to first release

 Known issues to be fixed: